muhai-project/mira-editor/README.md

+## Name
+MIRA-editor

+## Full title
-# MIRA-editor - A Digital Assistant for the MIRA-KG, a Knowledge Graph of Social Demography Hypotheses and Findings.
+MIRA-editor - A Digital Assistant to the MIRA-KG [https://w3id.org/mira/](https://w3id.org/mira/).

+## Keywords
+Social Demography, Digital Assistant, Knowledge Graphs, Scientific Hypotheses, Information Extraction

 ## Description
 This github presents the MIRA-editor, a digital assistant aiding researchers in understanding the trends and patterns revealed in social demography, and use them to discover biases, discover knowledge, and derive novel questions.